-Required practice days - Team - 10 days / Individual - 10 days -- Sunday practices may be counted to fulfill the 10 day requirement.
+Required practice days - Team - 10 days / Individual - 10 days

 All sports teams and individual athletes must have a minimum of ten (10) physical/exertional practice days with their school before the date of the first scheduled competition.
 No team/athlete shall practice/compete with their school more than six (6) consecutive days to provide a day of rest.
 Saturdays, Sundays, and holidays may be used unless prohibited by local board policy.